m3steele/xm-labs-Rollbar-Integration/README.md

         __Response Options__:

-            - __ESCALATE__: Escalates xMatters event to next oncall member.
+            - ESCALATE: Escalates xMatters event to next oncall member.
-            - __ASSIGN__: Assign a user to Rollbar items from xMatters alert.
+            - ASSIGN: Assign a user to Rollbar items from xMatters alert.
-            - __RESOLVE__: Resolve a Rollbar item from xMatters alert.
+            - RESOLVE: Resolve a Rollbar item from xMatters alert.
-            - __MUTE__: Mute a Rollbar item from xMatters alert.
+            - MUTE: Mute a Rollbar item from xMatters alert.
 This will stop additional occurances from notifying xMatters.
-            - __RESUME__: Resume a Rollbar item from xMatters alert
+            - RESUME: Resume a Rollbar item from xMatters alert
-            - __GET DEPLOYS__: Gets last 3 most recent deploys in Rollbar from xMatters alert.
+            - GET DEPLOYS: Gets last 3 most recent deploys in Rollbar from xMatters alert.
-            - __RUN RQL__: Runs a Rollbar Query Language command from xMatters alert.
+            - RUN RQL: Runs a Rollbar Query Language command from xMatters alert.

     - __Outbound Response Triggers__: